i love it. all the cello is a spooky touch

 I think it's harder to appreciate in 2012 - but if you frame it in the context of when it was released, and into what kind of world, it's a pretty substantial work.

-― If Assholes Could Fly This Place Would Be An Airport, Sunday, 8 April 2012 22:19 (six years ago) Permalink
+― If Assholes Could Fly This Place Would Be An Airport, Sunday, 8 April 2012 22:19 (seven years ago) Permalink

 II still sounds great to me. that and extra-capsular extraction are all the earth i ever really need. agree that neither ever really "goes anywhere". they're entirely static, but in a good way. have always seen them as resembling meditation or even massage, prolonged baths in gorgeous, expansive, calorie-dense physical tone. i find it very easy to disengage from active listening and just sort of float around inside the sound, attuned but not attentive.

-― preternatural concepts concerning variances in sound and texture (contenderizer), Sunday, 8 April 2012 23:23 (six years ago) Permalink
+― preternatural concepts concerning variances in sound and texture (contenderizer), Sunday, 8 April 2012 23:23 (seven years ago) Permalink

 I'm hoping Earth will be the subjects of the cover story for the next Burning Ambulance print edition; John Fell Ryan from Excepter interviewed Dylan and Adrienne a month or so ago for that purpose.
 I figured he'd have the basis for an interesting conversation about long-form improv, being in a group with your SO (his wife is also in Excepter), stuff like that.
 Hoping to get the piece soon.